nithishakumar/facear/README.md

 		http-server -p 5000

 Once the server is running, open a web browser and navigate to http://localhost:5000 (or the specified port if using a different one) to access the locally deployed React application.

+# Building, Deploying, and Serving the FaceAR Website to GitHub Pages

+1. Make sure the homepage in the package.json file contains the correct URL: https://nithishakumar.github.io/facear/
+2. Run the following command on a local terminal to deploy the site. npm run deploy
+3. Navigate to the settings of the repository, select "Pages" under "Code and Automation", and then make sure the branch deployed is the new gh-pages branch that was created and not "main".